 A special area in 3D visualization is the rendering of large terrains, or, more generally, of height fields.
-A height field is usually given as a uniformlygridded square array $h : [0, N - 1]^2 \rightarrow \mathbb{R}$, $N \in \mathbb{I}$, of height values, where N is typically in the order of 16,384 or more (see Figure 4).
+A height field is usually given as a uniformly-gridded square array $h:[0,N-1]^2\to\mathbb{R},\,N\in\mathbb{I},$ of height values, where N is typically in the order of 16,384 or more (see Figure 4).
 In practice, such a raw height field is often stored in some image file format, such as GIF.
-A regular grid is, for instance, one of the standard forms in which the US Geological Survey publishes their data, known as the Digital Elevation Model (DEM) [32].
+A regular grid is, for instance, one of the standard forms in which the US Geological Survey publishes their data, known as the Digital Elevation Model (DEM).32

 Alternatively, height fields can be stored as tri-angular irregular networks (TINs) (see Figure 5).
-They can adapt much better to the detail and features (or lack thereof) in the height field, so they can approximate any surface at any desired level of accuracy with fewer polygons than any other representation [63].
-However, due to their much more complex structure, TINs do not lend themselves as well as more regular representations to interactive visualization.
+They can adapt much better to the detail and features (or lack thereof) in the height field, so they can approximate any surface at any desired level of accuracy with fewer polygons than any other representation.64 However, due to their much more complex structure, TINs do not lend themselves as well as more regular representations to interactive visualization.

-The problem in terrain visualization is a low viewpoint directed at the horizon: then, there are a few parts of the terrain that are very close, while the majority of the visible terrain is at a larger distance.
-Close parts of the terrain should be rendered with high detail, while distant parts should be rendered with very little detail in order to maintain a high frame rate.
+The problem in terrain visualization is a low view-point directed at the horizon: then, there are a few parts of the terrain that are very close, while the majority of the visible terrain is at a larger distance.
+Close parts of the terrain should be rendered with high detail, while distant parts should be rendered

-Figure 4: A height field approximated by a grid [15].
+Figure 4: A height field approximated by a grid.
+15